TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe06_redstone/README.md

 The examples are:

 * `BlockRedstoneColouredLamp`--a power consumer--has inputs on three sides: red, green, blue, which cause the lamp to light up in different colours depending on the signal strength on each input

-* `BlockRedstoneVariableSource`--a weak power source similar to a redstone torch, except that the power level can be changed by clicking on it (0%, 25%, 50%, 75%, 100%)
+* `BlockRedstoneVariableSource`--a weak power source similar to a redstone torch, except that the power level can be changed by clicking on it (0%, 25%, 50%, 75%, 100%).
+It provides weak power to all adjacent blocks but does not provide strong power.

 * `BlockRedstoneTarget`--a strong power source similar to a button--it's a bullseye target which can be hung on the side of a stone block.
 When an arrow is shot into the target, it sends strong power into the stone block.
 The closer the arrow to the bullseye, the higher the power level.
 * `BlockRedstoneMeter`--both consumes and produces power.
 The block has a dial gauge which shows the level of weak power being received from side neighbours.
 In addition, it emits weak power into the blocks above and below the meter.
 If a redstone lamp is placed on top of the meter, it will flash on and off--the higher the meter reading, the faster the flashing.